Adelaide Park Lands: Park 24: Ellis Park / Tampawardli

 Ellis Park is one of the parks in Park 24.

-Tampawardli Tampawardli/Tambawodli 'plain place' 35.7ha Val Bertram Harold Ellis served as City of Adelaide Director of Parks and Recreation from 1966-83.
+Tampawardli Tampawardli/Tambawodli 'plain place' 35.7ha Val Bertram Harold Ellis served as City of Adelaide Director of Parks and Recreation from 1966 to 1983.

 Contains the State Heritage-listed Adelaide High School buildings and assorted sports grounds.
 It was the site of the former, now demolished, Emigration Square 1837-1849, the former Observatory, and the Post and Telegraph Store (off West Terrace) depicted in Colonel Light's 1837 Plan for Adelaide.

 Park 25: Gladys Elphick Park / Narnungga

 Narnungga "native pine place" 24ha Gladys Elphick MBE was a Kaurna elder who, among other things, was founding president of the Council of Aboriginal Women of South Australia (1964–73).

 The park is bisected by the Adelaide-Melbourne railway line.
 The eastern part contains assorted sports grounds, including the Karen Rolton Oval at the east end of the park.
 Until the buildings were demolished in November 2010, the park also contained SA Water land and buildings on the western side of the railway line; this western section has since been revegetated.

 In October 2020, in the opening round of the 2020–21 Sheffield Shield season, Park 25 hosted its maiden first-class cricket match.